chriscowley/chriscowley.me.uk/source/_posts/2012-07-03-excellent-seminar-given-by-a-friend-of-mine.markdown

 categories: [web,mobile]
 ---

-My friend <a target="_blank" href="http://twitter.com/#!/bobscape">Rob Borley</a> was talking at this year's <a href="http://iwmw.ukoln.ac.uk/" target="_blank">Internation Web Management Workshow</a>.
+My friend <a target="_blank" href="http://twitter.com/#!/bobscape">Rob Borley</a> was talking at this year's <a href="http://iwmw.ukoln.ac.uk/" target="_blank">International Web Management Workshow</a>.
 He actually got voted "best talk" - which was nice.

 Anyone who even touches on Web vs mobile development should really watch it.
 His comes out with some very good idea.